etherparty/bike-challenge/README.md

 Bike share is a collection of smart contracts to facilitate the creation of a bicycle sharing dapp.

+## Instructions

+Fork this repository and complete the requirements.
+Feel free to complete the bonus tasks if you have time!

 ## Requirements

 In this application, a user can rent a bike for an alloted amount of time using a credits.